chennes/FreecadDiscordPresence/README.md

     - On Linux it is usually /usr/share/freecad/Mod/
     - On Windows it is usually C:\Program Files\FreeCAD\Mod\
     - On macOS it is usually /Applications/FreeCAD/Mod/

+# LICENSE
+This app uses LGPL2.1, the full license file can be found in the License File